4GeeksAcademy/react-tutorial-exercises/exercises/01.5-building-html-from-arrays/README.md

 # `01.5` Building from arrays

 But what if instead of the data being an object, we have an array?
-Like for example if we have an array of names and we need to render a list of `<li>` with those names.
+Like for example if we have an array of <li> we can include all of them into the document at once like this:

-## :sunglasses: We have to loop my friend :sunglasses:

-JSX allow us to have arrays of HTML elements like this:

 ```jsx
 const namesInHTML = [